casschow98/spotify_insights_project/README.md

   - The purpose of using this type of request is to obtain audio feature data for each track using track_id's
   - This type of API request requires a user to obtain a Client Secret and Client ID obtained from the My App page of the user's dashboard.
 It is after converted to base-64 encoding
 - **Authorization Code**
-  - The purpose of using this type of request is to obtain data on the recently played tracks for a specific user profile
+  - The purpose of using this type of request is to obtain the recently played tracks for a specific user profile
   - This type of API request also requires the Client Secret and Client ID converted to base-64 encoding as described above
   - It is also required to obtain an authorization code through accessing an authorization url including the variables: client id, redirect uri (detailed when creating the app in the user's spotify account), and the scope (in this case, scope is user-read-recently-played)
   - It will be in this format: